napari/napari.github.io/guides/stable/connecting_events.md

 (connecting-events)=

-# hooking up your own events
+# Hooking up your own events

 If you're coming from a background of scripting or working with python in an interactive console, thinking in terms of the "event loop" can feel a bit